Peter-Nhan/Peter-Nhan.github.io/_posts/2021-05-20-Webhook-Python-Curl-DNAC.md

 Python Flask will act as a webhook receiver, supporting HTTPS and authentication based webhooks.(Reverse API)

+Before we begin, some details about the Webhook Flask receiver.
+I modified the original source [GitHub cisco-en-programmability](https://github.com/cisco-en-programmability/dnacenter_webhook_receiver) and fork the changes here [Flask webhook receiver](https://github.com/Peter-Nhan/Flask_webhook_receiver).
+I enabled authentication and allow it to be reachable from the external IP address of an Ubuntu VM (Ubuntu 20.04.2 LTS)

 > Analysis of flask_rx.py

 Python file flask_rx.py import value of the username and password from config.py.
 These credentials are used, when you post notification to the webhook receiver.